StephanJ98/Java_MultiThreading_Examples/README.md

 (`This is wrong because I'm not checking the case of we didn't give arguments or the case we give two or more and these aren't numbers.`)

 The `for` block adds all the MyThread objects to the `ArrayList` and next executes the `start()` method to start the new thread.
-And the `join()` method makes the one thread wait the older threads to finnish and make his work. (`This is a simple way to reach the simplest synchrinization in Threads.`)
+And the `join()` method makes the one thread wait the older threads to finish and make his work. (`This is a simple way to reach the simplest synchronization in Threads.`)

 ```java
 System.out.println("Hello " + args[0] + ", this is the end!!!");
 System.out.println("Complete in " + (float)(System.currentTimeMillis() - start)/1000 + " seconds");
 ```

-And for finnish we show two messages a *Hello World* and a message that gives the time duration of the program in seconds.
+And for finish we show two messages a *Hello World* and a message that gives the time duration of the program in seconds.

 # :robot: Usage

 Execute `java Hello` and one or two argument.
 For example `java Hello StephanJ98 1000`, this is going to show my name in the *Hello world* message and create 1000 threads.

-If you change the code or whant to recompile the code you need to execute `javac twoclasses.java`
+If you change the code or want to recompile the code you need to execute `javac twoclasses.java`

 # :raised_hand: Requirements

 You only need a Java JDK.
-Im using ``OpenJDk 15.0.2``
+I'm using ``OpenJDk 15.0.2``